 Yoga and exercise are not the same.
 Today, most fitness programs teach exercises, Yoga asanas, pranayama, Tai Chi, aerobics, martial arts, etc or a combination of these.
 Though all of these are aimed at maintaining and improving health, few understand the difference between Yoga asanas and other forms of fitness methods.

+Yoga benefits people of all age groups.
+The benefits of yoga range from mental peace, fitness, health, improved physiological functioning of the body and spiritual evolution.
 The benefits of Yoga Asana, Pranayama, Mudra, Shatkarma and Meditation reach all the levels of our being.
 To understand this, we need to know more about the different levels of our own individual existence.

 Role of the Guru in spiritual life is indisputable.
 The spiritual path is an esoteric path.
 Everything cannot be learned from scriptures and talks.
 Even if we understand a subject intellectually, it is not easy to put it to practice.
 One needs to undergo an inner shift to grasp the subtle truths about life and the creation.
 An external agent is required to help us through this change, which can be painful at times.
 When a larva wants to become a beautiful butterfly, it has to undergo various stages of transformation.
 That is a challenge.
 When we are ready for this challenge, the role of the Guru begins.

 Asana, Yoga Postures form the third step in Ashtanga Yoga.
 Maharishi Patanjali describes asana in Yoga Sutras as “Sthiram Sukham Asanam”, which means that asana is to stay in position or pose with ease.
 The purpose of yoga asana is to develop strength, balance and steadiness of the body which eventually leads to mastery over the mind.